wajid2247/wajid2247/README.md

 - Tools/Platforms: Git, GitHub, VS Code, Android Studio

-## Projects

-Here are a few projects I've worked on:

-1. [Simple Recipes](link-to-project) - Simple Recipes is a web application that I have developed using the Flask framework, with fourteen HTML files, each for adifferent page of the web application page.
-2. [Ecommerce System](link-to-project) - The C++ program of ecommerce system is made for the buyers and sellers.
-The end users will be able to view the products and buy them, selecting from a large category and paying using their preferred mode.
-Sellers will be able to sell multiple items at a competitive price, each item having its own category.

-Feel free to explore my repositories to see more of my work!
-Reach out and say hi!
-I'm always open to collaborating on interesting projects.

 ## Connect with Me

 Let's connect and discuss exciting tech ideas!
 You can find me on: